iMikie/Semantic-UI-Rails/README.md

 ```

 ###Let's create some UI!

 Let's add some semantic-ui to our Rails app.
-Let's create 4 blank web pages:
+Let's create 4 blank web template pages in a new folder, **`views/semantic*`:

 ```sh
 cd app/views